People

 Grace Lowor is a Biomedical Engineering PhD student with an MSc and a BS in Biomedical Engineering from Arizona State University and Kwame Nkrumah University of Science and Technology respectively.
 She has industrial experience working as a manufacturing associate at Dexcom, Inc and is currently focused on neuromodulatory research in the field of neural engineering.
 Grace hopes to impact lives in the society through her research.
 She enjoys working out and listening to music in her leisure time.

 Ava is a Biomedical Engineering PhD student with a B.S. in General Engineering concentrating in Biomedical Engineering from Wake Forest University.
-During her undergraduate years, she assisted with conducting musculoskeletal research in the Weaver Lab at the Virginia Tech-Wake Forest University School of Biomedical Engineering & Sciences.
-These experiences led to her wanting to pursue graduate school in BME as she is interested in contributing towards the improvement of those with neurological disorders.
-Her research interests include deep brain stimulation, neuromodulation, therapeutics, and machine learning.
+She was an undergraduate research assistant at the Virginia Tech-Wake Forest University School of Biomedical Engineering & Sciences.
+Her current neural engineering research focuses on using deep brain stimulation to identify neurophysiological markers of movement intention and tremor in hopes of developing a closed-loop system for patients with essential tremor.
+Additionally, Ava seeks to integrate artificial intelligence into the DBS closed-loop system.
 In her spare time, she enjoys traveling, music, football, and binging reality tv.

 Undergraduate Students